CSCfi/csc-user-guide/docs/data/Allas/hpc-archive.md

 To start the migration process send a request to **servicedesk@csc.fi**.
 The request should contain information about:

-1. your CSC user account
+1. Your CSC user account.
-2. name of the project that you will use to host your HPC archive
+2. Name of the project that you will use to host your HPC-archive data

 **Please use your organization e-mail address when you sent the request**.
 Once the request is processed, you will get information about the Allas bucket